brickcap/openresty_examples/directives/README.md

 lua global variables or start lua modules during the nginx server start up.

-Before we take a look at the example of init_by_lua a friendly warning.
+Before we take a look at the example of `init_by_lua` a friendly warning.

 Refrain from using lua global variables.
-For most variables you should use a `local` keyword to make lua variables local to it's scope.
+For most variables you should use a `local` keyword to declare lua variables local to it's scope.
 And remember any variable declared without a `local` keyword is global in lua.